karthikk2085/copy_oocyst_prediction/README.md

 * --flow_threshold: Maximum allowed error in Cellpose flows.
 * --cellprob_threshold: Probability threshold to consider a region a cell.
 * --tile_norm_blocksize: Block size for image normalization.
+* --manual_segmentation: Option to manually correct any false positives/negatives missed from predictions